kuuurt13/ng-block-ui/CONTRIBUTING.md

 * Fork the repo and clone the repo locally
 * Install main library dependencies
   * Run `npm install` in the root of the project
-* Install demo dependencies
+* Install dev dependencies
-  * Change to the `demo` directory
+  * Change to the `dev` directory
-  * Run `npm install` to install demo dependencies
+  * Run `npm install` to install dev dependencies

 ## Local Development
-This repo contains a `demo` directory to make it easier to test and debug changes made to the library.
+This repo contains a `dev` directory to make it easier to test and debug changes made to the library.
 Currently, it just is used to test components but in the future I would like this to turn into interactive examples for the docs as well.

 ### Steps for Local Development
 * In the root folder run `npm start`.
 This will watch the `lib` folder for changes and then transpile any changes.
-Once transpiled, the changes will copied to the `demo` directory and replace the `ng-block-ui` dependency.
+Once transpiled, the changes will copied to the `dev` directory and replace the `ng-block-ui` dependency.
-* In a separate terminal run `npm start` in the `demo` directory.
-This will spin up a server with the demo app.
-Whenever changes are made to the `demo` or `lib` directory the server will reload.
+* In a separate terminal run `npm start` in the `dev` directory.
+This will spin up a server with the dev app.
+Whenever changes are made to the `dev` or `lib` directory the server will reload.

 ## Git